John Carter2.5 Stars

 Edgar Rice Burroughs’ Mars-set novels began in 1912 with A Princess of Mars and followed through 1943 with another ten books, now known as the “Barsoom” series.
-Ever since their popularity came to be, Hollywood has labored to adapt the author’s fantastic tales to film with little to show for their labors.
-In the 1930s, Looney Tunes director Bob Clampett vied for a full-length rotoscope-animated version that was deemed too ambitious for MGM; in the 1980s, Walt Disney Pictures purchased the rights with interest from effects designer Ray Harryhausen and Predator director John McTiernan, but nothing materialized; Paramount purchased the rights in the early 2000s from the Burroughs estate, but after false starts with directors Robert Rodriguez and Jon Favreau, their claim on the rights expired.
+Ever since their popularity came to be, Hollywood has labored to adapt the author’s fantastic tales to film with little to show for their labor.
+In the 1930s, Looney Tunes director Bob Clampett vied for a full-length rotoscope-animated version that was deemed too ambitious for MGM.
+In the 1980s, Walt Disney Pictures purchased the rights with interest from effects designer Ray Harryhausen and Predator director John McTiernan, but nothing materialized.
+Paramount purchased the rights in the early 2000s from the Burroughs estate.
+But after false starts with directors Robert Rodriguez and Jon Favreau, their claim on the rights expired.
 In 2007, Disney picked up the rights again and, with Pixar’s Finding Nemo and WALL•E director Andrew Stanton at the helm, they have finally brought Burroughs’ vision to the screen in John Carter, a reported $250 million production.

 Stanton sacrifices the integrity of Burroughs’ simple story to avoid similarities to the past 100 years of cinematic storytelling, which has covered the gamut of twists and turns in Burroughs’ first book.
 Straightforward fundamentals of the source material are left aside to “enhance” the production with the latest in special FX and CGI design.
 Alien creatures, fully developed motion-capture characters, gigantic monsters, elaborately conceived flying ships, and an entire planet’s worth of impressive (if blandly sand-ridden) scenery are rendered with astonishing visual flair, combining a live-action world with computer-generated flourishes.
 But the extraordinary detail and craft will reportedly be missed in the film’s unfortunate 3-D version, which, happily, this critic did not endure.
 Other critics have complained about a muddy and blurry post-converted 3-D presentation, so I sought out the film in 2-D and found the experience a visual stunner.

 Regrettably, visuals mean little when an audience doesn’t know why things are happening onscreen.
-The writers simply haven’t explained why we should care about what’s going on—nor why cultures capable of making ships that ride on light still bother to use swords—and consequently the ensuing battles feel like inert chaos.
+The writers simply haven’t explained why we should care about what’s happening—nor why cultures capable of making ships that ride on light still bother to use swords—and consequently, the ensuing battles feel like inert chaos.
 Prince Sab Than is hell-bent on destroying Helium, and aside from being told that Helium and Zodanga are ancient enemies, we can’t be sure why.
 Both cultures seem relatively the same, so what lies at the heart of their conflict?
-The American North and South fought over slavery; but there is no such apparent conflict between Helium and Zodanga.
+The American North and South fought over slavery.
+But there is no such apparent conflict between Helium and Zodanga.
 Even if you accept that Prince Than’s motivations reside in inherited hatred, the film hardly explores the Therns and why they wish to see these nations destroy each other.
 Oh, I suppose Matai Shang makes a vague reference to Therns “feeding” off civilizations that destroy themselves, but this hazy allusion is never explored.
-In all, too many players in this game have not enough rooting interest.
-Perhaps if this was a three-hour film, or an ongoing television series, there might be time to explore the drives of everyone involved.
+In all, too many players in this game earn too little interest.
+Perhaps if this were a three-hour film or an ongoing television series, there might be time to explore the drives of everyone involved.